matloff/qeML/vignettes/quickstart.md

 * **vignette('MLOverview')**; for those with no prior ML background

 * **vignette('Overfitting')**; plugging "overfitting" into Google
-  yielded 49,400,000 results!--but what REALLY occurs?
+  yielded 49,400,000 results!--but what is overfitting REALLY about?

-* **vignette('Feature_Selection')**; we often need to pare down our set of predictor variables, both to save computation and prevent overfitting; how should this be done, especially in **qeML**?
+* **vignette('Feature_Selection')**; we often need to pare down our set of predictor variables, both to save computation and prevent overfitting; how can this be done, especially in **qeML**?

 * **vignette('PCA_and_UMAP')**; this vignette first takes a closer, more practical look at Principal Components Analysis, then gives an